cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

     }
 ```

-You can now deploy the application to CICS and run the request using the *root URL* with the new URL mapping `transactionalCommit`.
+You can now deploy the application to CICS and run the request using the *root URL* with the new URL mapping `/transactionalCommit`.
 You should see the web browser return "hello CICS from transactionalCommit()".
 Browsing the TSQ called EXAMPLE using the CICS transaction `CEBR` will show the same string written to the TSQ as shown below.

 ```
   CEBR  TSQ EXAMPLE          SYSID Z32A REC     1 OF     1    COL     1 OF    38